 Keep Your Pipeline Flowing with LinkedIn

 If you are responsible for bringing in new business and growing your company’s revenues, then LinkedIn should be part of your daily regimen.
-To receive a steady flow of potential customers, leverage LinkedIn’s capabilities to identify candidates based on criteria you select.
-This feature is part of the Sales Navigator module which helps you find your target audience; keep track of key leads and their companies; and engage with them efficiently and effectively.
+To receive a steady flow of potential customers, leverage LinkedIn’s capabilities to identify candidates based on the criteria you select.
+This feature is part of the Sales Navigator module which helps you find your target audience; keep track of key leads and their companies, and engage with them efficiently and effectively.

 Emails of Potential Customers

-To receive notices automatically from LinkedIn, click “Search for leads” under the “Advanced” drop down.
+To receive notices automatically from LinkedIn, click “Search for leads” under the “Advanced” dropdown.

 A popup with filters will appear grouped by Profile; Role & tenure; Company; and Other.
 The combination of these twenty-three filters will determine the quality of records you receive and can continuously be adjusted based on the leads you receive.
-For more tightly controlled results, Boolean search could be used to combine keywords with operators (or modifiers) such as AND, NOT and OR.
+For more tightly controlled results, the Boolean search could be used to combine keywords with operators (or modifiers) such as AND, NOT, and OR.